dilshadmustafa/CaretakerAI/README.md

 > **Specific Algorithms:**

 > - There is no “Master Algorithm”.
 The issue with “one Master Algorithm to handle all” is its very difficult to formulate such algorithm.
 > -  Instead of one Master Algorithm there are millions of Specific Algorithms.
 > - Each Specific Algorithm does only one specific set of steps.
 > - There are Hierarchical Layers of Specific Algorithms.
 > - Specific Algorithms in each layer handle algorithm steps for granularity associated with that layer.
 > - Each Specific Algorithm Operator/Agent implements one Specific Algorithm at one layer.
 > - Focus is on Specific Algorithm (SA) Operator and it's functionality and not on how it is implemented.
-SA Operators cab be implemented using Neural Networks (Deep RL, CNN, RNN, LSTM, GAN, etc.), Genetic Algorithms, Fuzzy Logic And Fuzzy Reasoning, Expert System or any combination of these or other methods.
+SA Operators cab be implemented using Neural Networks (Deep RL, CNN, RNN, LSTM, GAN, etc.), Genetic Algorithms, Fuzzy Logic And Fuzzy Reasoning, Markov Decision Process (MDP) and Monte Carlo technique, Expert System or any combination of these or other methods.
 For an example, we can already find Genetic Algorithms used inplace of compute and memory intensive Backpropagation in Neural Networks in various examples using Open AI Gym.

 > **Specific Algorithm Examples:**

 > - Try-Record
 > - What-To-Try
 > - Peek-Classify
+> - What-To-Ask
 > - Ask-WhatWhyWhereWhenHow
 > - Answer-Search
 > - Do-Action